nburrus/tuxpaint/docs/is_IS.UTF-8/README.txt

            At the very bottom of the screen, Tux, the Linux Penguin, provides tips and other information while you use Tux Paint.

-Available Tools
+D. Available Tools

-  Drawing Tools
+  1. Drawing Tools

+   a.
 "Paint" Tool (Brush)

            The Paint Brush tool lets you draw freehand, using various brushes (chosen in the Selector on the right) and colors (chosen in the